 ETL first focuses on data sourcing from a number of locations outside your organization including databases, applications, monitoring tools, and emails.
 It’s the extraction process’s role to comb through these sources and ingest what it can.

 ETL leans on automation to quickly ingest information once it’s deemed viable.
 Manual searching and vetting would take far too long and is more prone to error, which is why automation is preferred.

 Transformation occurs next and involves organizing or formatting the data into specified styles.

 Finally, ingested data transitions downstream to a data warehouse in the loading stage.

 Note that this warehouse differs from a data lake, which commonly houses raw data catered to data scientists.

 These stages also exist within ELT, but there are some core differences that will be addressed later in this article.

-Data Collection and Compliance Concerns
+Data Collection and Compliance Concerns in ETL

 In ETL, both extraction and transformation are tightly coupled since they precede loading.
 Transformations are purpose-built for specific workflows and data analysis procedures, making them bespoke.
 This specialization impacts the extraction stage by introducing more dependencies into the equation.

 Increased complexities make it harder to scale and add data sources over time.
 As your files, application suite, and database grow, this can be problematic.
 Changes to upstream schemas must be reflected in the codebase, and those updates take time to complete.